-Julian Chown is a Music Producer, keyboard player and Recording Studio owner in London that has worked with hundreds of recording artists.
+Julian Chown is a Music Producer, keyboard player and Recording Studio owner in London.

-Julian’s from a musical family, his Mum is a piano teacher who never insisted on him learning piano, though he wanted to learn strange instruments for a laugh.
-She always asked him to sing notes she played on the piano and still does to this day.
-At a young age, he was invited to a gospel church.
-This was a musical eye-opener for Julian as it seemed to hypnotise everyone.
-The piano and drums were funky whilst the piano was somewhat cheesy and groove-based, whilst everyone danced and had a good time.
-When the music became more intense, so too did the people that got in touch with a “spirit” (a musical spirit perhaps – as Universal one?).
-This lead him on to discovering James Brown, Otis Redding, Marvin Gay and various Motown classic artists.
-The piano was played differently in gospel and was nothing like classical or English music that he heard as a youngster.
-It simply sounded cool, and people were going nuts over it.
+He is from a musical family and his Mum is a piano teacher that never insisted on him learning piano.
+She regularly asked him to sing notes and play the piano and continues to do so to this day.
+At a young age, he was invited to a gospel church and that was a musical eye-opener for Julian as the music seemed to hypnotise everyone (a controversial topic).
+The piano and drums were funky whilst the piano was somewhat cheesy and groove-based, whilst everyone danced and hypnotised!
+When the music became more intense, so too did the people; that got in touch with a “spirit” (a musical spirit perhaps – a Universal one (no doubt)!).
+This lead on to discovering James Brown, Otis Redding, Marvin Gay and various Motown soul recording artists.
+The piano was played differently in gospel music and was nothing like classical or English music heard as a youngster.
+It sounded cool, and people were going nuts over it...

-Talking to friends soon lead to paying some serious attention on bands such as Hendrix, Deep Purple, Yes, The Doors, The Who, Small Faces, Rolling Stones, Traffic (Stevie Winwood), Led Zepellin, Billy Joel, and Elton John.
-These all inspired him over many years to come.
-Whilst at school, everyone was listening to late 80’s breakdance and hiphop, acid house, pop and cheeky disco/funk tracks.
-All these styles gave a different edge and Julian enjoyed them.
-He had found a passion for the keyboard and to cut a story short, eventually bought them and still uses them to this day.
+Talking to friends soon lead to paying some serious attention to bands such as Hendrix, Deep Purple, Yes, The Doors, The Who, Small Faces, Rolling Stones, Traffic (Stevie Winwood), Led Zepellin, Billy Joel, Elton John and Herbie Hancock.
+These all led onto much inspiration over many years to come.

-In 1988, he worked hard to save money for a keyboard, Atari music machine and bicycle.
-This mission began with delivering newspapers, stacking shelves in Sainsburys, washing up in restaurants and bike repairs – which all led on to something very special.
-Eventually, enough funds had been saved up to buy his very first digital piano.
-It was 1990 and he bought a Roland U220 sound module along side a second hand full size Roland MKB300 controller keyboard.
+In 1988, Julian worked hard to save up for an electric keyboard, Atari 1040STE, sampler, and a new bicycle.
+That mission began at age 14 - delivering newspapers, stacking shelves in Sainsbury's, washing up in restaurants and doing the odd bike repairs – which all led on to something very special....